Your Birth Rites

 Every woman has a right to be fully informed and empowered by her birthing experience

-Uhuru is an exemplary Certified Nurse midwife who has been in practice for over 20 years and also specializes in women's health.
-She has spent the last decade traveling all over the world educating on midwifery and delivering babies.
-She is a certified childbirth educator, Hypno-birther, and lactation consultant.
+Uhuru is an exemplary Certified Nurse midwife who has been in practice for over 25 years delivering over thousands of babies from all over the world.
+She has spent the last decade traveling all over the world to places like Qatar, Haiti, Cameron, Kenya, St Thomas, and more educating hospital staff on midwifery as well as assisting in delivering babies.
+Uhuru has dedicated her life to her practice and has an laudable rapport with her mommas.

 YOUR BIRTH RITES